mvcds/hubi/README.md

 $ npm run my-custom-hubi-script
 > hubi save --same-folder --translator joi & hubi save --output documents --translator site
 ```

-### Use Case

-Imagine you are assigned to the task of showing the custumer's birthday on its profile page.
-Here is a list of possible places you'd need to change within an imaginary JS stack in order to accomplish it (your stack may be a little different):

-* Back-end repository
-  - Sequelize Model
-  - Domain schema
-  - GraphQL type
-  - Fixture factory
-* Front-end repository
-  - GraphQL query
-  - Domain model
-  - Prop Types
-  - Fixture factory (in an ideal world it would be shared with its back-end repository, but here is not)
-* Othere repository where the new data is relevant
-  - C# class
-  - ...
-* ...

-Instead of updating each item individually, you could use `hubi` to automate writing your code: [Joi Schemas](https://github.com/mvcds/hubi/issues/17), [Sequelize Models](https://github.com/mvcds/hubi/issues/26), [GraphQL types](https://github.com/mvcds/hubi/issues/27), [C# classes](https://github.com/mvcds/hubi/issues/28), etc.

 ## More